Psidium/psidium.github.io/_posts/2021-08-23-migrating-a-monorepo-from-lerna-to-yarn-3.markdown

 Internal Error: @my-company/launchpad@workspace:.: This package doesn't seem to be present in your lockfile; run "yarn install" to update the lockfile
 {% endhighlight %}

-As mentioned in the beggining, you need to delete the yarn.lock files inside all subpackges on yarn 3, something that yarn 1 created.
+As mentioned in the beginning, you need to delete the yarn.lock files inside all subpackges on yarn 3, something that yarn 1 created.

 </details>